States With the Most Militarized Police Departments

 While the 1033 Program prohibits the transfer of vehicles that inherently contain weaponry, such as Bradley fighting vehicles or armed drones, the list of weapons and material available to law enforcement is extensive.
 Tracked and armored vehicles, rifles, bayonets, gunner protection kits, and night vision goggles are all fair game.
 (Here is a look at the countries where police have the most firepower.)

-In many states, local police departments and sheriff’s offices have spent hundreds of thousands of dollars on mine resistant vehicles and millions on fixed wing aircraft and helicopters since 2010.
+In many states, local police departments and sheriff’s offices have acquired mine resistant vehicles worth hundreds of thousands of dollars fixed wing aircraft and helicopters worth millions.
 While such equipment has been deemed appropriate for law enforcement purposes, usage is subject to regular federal, state, and local oversight.
 (Here is a look at the most militarized local police departments in America.)

 Click here to see states where law enforcement have the most military equipment.

-Note: Editor’s note: An earlier version of this story incorrectly stated that law enforcement agencies purchase the military equipment on this list.
-In fact, law enforcement agencies are only responsible for costs related to shipping, maintenance, and storage.